hkussaibi/thymil/README.md

 ## Patch Extraction:
 A customized Yottixel script, originally developed by KimiaLab, was adopted to extract patches from tissue areas in the WSIs.
 ## Feature Extraction:
-Three models were employed to extract features from the patches: ResNet50, HistoEncoder, and Phikon.
+Three models were employed to extract features from the patches on the fly: ResNet50, HistoEncoder, and Phikon.
 ## Construction of Features Bags:
 This approach involves grouping features into bags of uniform size, each containing 200 features/instances using (torch.chunk) function.
 ## Classification Models: